reagent-project/reagent-cookbook/data-tables/README.md

 # Problem

-You want to use [DataTables](http://www.datatables.net/) to display data in your[reagent](https://github.com/holmsand/reagent) webapp.
+You want to use [DataTables](http://www.datatables.net/) to display data in your [reagent](https://github.com/holmsand/reagent) webapp.

 # Solution